apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 Work is divided into Bundles for execution on end user DoFns within SDK workers.

-Producing bundles is the ElementManager's job.
-The ElementManager is the heart of Prism.
-The element manager tracks the state for each stage, which includes a stage's relationships with others, the pending input elements, the various watermarks, whether it is stateful or aggregating.
+Producing bundles is the `ElementManager`'s job.
+The `ElementManager` is the heart of Prism.
+The `ElementManager` tracks the state for each stage, which includes a stage's relationships with others, the pending input elements, the various watermarks, and whether it is stateful or aggregating.

-Each executing pipeline has it's own instance of the ElementManager which manages all element data for the pipeline.
+Each executing pipeline has it's own instance of the `ElementManager` which manages all element data for the pipeline.
 The core loop of the engine is to produce bundles for stages to process.
 A bundle represents some number of elements as well as a stage to process them on.